robmllze/xyz_vscode_extensions/xyz_vscode_extension_bulk_rename/README.md

 # XYZ Bulk Rename

-An extension for Visual Studio Code to quickly bulk-rename files and folders.
+An extension that allows you to quickly bulk-rename files and folders.

 ## Usage Example